Devaniti/blog.boolka.dev/_posts/2025-03-16-Introduction-to-GPU-Programming-with-D3D12-Part-3-History.md

 ## Geometry transformation

-Battlezone (1980) used wireframe rendering.
+The Sword of Damocles (1966) used wireframe rendering.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Ctr54kopo8I?si=EscADUKrUjz3W9kv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/eVUgfUvP4uk?si=ZxPOwv-Rxlqpht2V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Objects are represented as points with lines between them.
 To render them, it accounts for position, rotation and scale of each object, as well as position, rotation and field of view of the camera, to project those points onto a screen.
 Then it can draw lines between those points to create an illusion of a 3D object.

-The major downside of that render is that it is just lines.
-Objects in front do not obscure objects behind.
+The major downside of this approach is that it is just lines.
+You can not have multiple objects that block view to one another.

 ## Triangles